saikrishnags05/Project-for-Data-to-Decisions/Final/WrittenSummary.md

 # Data Cleaning Choices

-We have created a new dataset that can help us achieve our research question's best results.
+We have created a new dataset to help us achieve our research question's best results.
 Attributes are mentioned below.

 `facility`, `actual_date`, `event_name`, `date_entered`,
 `approved_date`, `program_unit_description`, `zip`,